 Some cultures believe that tombstones prevent the souls of the dead from leaving their graves.

-Coffee grounds in the bottom of your cup?
-If they form a long straight line then you can expect an impending funeral.
+Coffee grounds in a straight line at the bottom of your cup?
+You can expect an impending funeral.

 Touch a loved one who has died and you won’t have dreams about them.

 Somewhere in Rendlesham Forest could be found an S shaped pond with a very sinister reputation.
 Children in the 19th century were warned to stay away from it 'lest the mermaid should come and crome you in'.
 Crome was a long-handled rake.